 In 2014, Apple made a deal to purchase Beats by Dre, changing the name to Beats Electronics, for a whopping $3.2 billion.

-The deal was unprecedented, and made Dr. Dre the “first billionaire in hip hop.”
+The value was unprecedented and made Dr. Dre the “first billionaire in hip hop.”

 Sony Corporation (NYSE: SONY)

-With all of the entries that Sony has in the electronics market in terms of home entertainment, it only makes sense for the giant to produce their own audio related devices to fit into their other products.
+With all of Sony’s entries in the electronics market in terms of home entertainment, it only makes sense for the giant to produce their own audio-related devices to fit into their other products.

 Samsung Electronics Co Ltd (KRX: 005930)